Sweetgrass

 Share your thoughts.
 We’re listening.

-Neoen is a leading independent power producer of exclusively renewable energy, with 8.3 GW of capacity in operation or under construction across four continents, including over 2.7 GW / 8.1 GWh of battery storage capacity worldwide as at the end of December 2025.
+Neoen is a leading independent power producer of exclusively renewable energy, with 9.3 GW of capacity in operation or under construction across four continents, including over 4 GW of solar capacity worldwide as at the end of December 2025.